• Home

 Student Loan Forgiveness and Deferment

-It’s easy to assume that military members have no student loan debt.
-After all, aren’t veterans, currently serving military members, and eligible Guard/Reserve members all taking full advantage of VA education benefits such as the Post 9/11 GI Bill and the Forever GI Bill changes that have greatly enhanced the program?
+It’s easy to assume military members have no student loan debt.
+After all, aren’t veterans, currently serving military members and eligible Guard/Reserve members all taking full advantage of VA education benefits such as the Post 9/11 GI Bill and the Forever GI Bill changes that have greatly enhanced the program?

 Not all who owe money on their higher education will qualify for loan forgiveness.
 But for the many who are eligible for some form of assistance, it can be quite helpful to receive loan deferment or other support.
 This is especially true for those transitioning out of military service and back into the civilian sector.